ruoqizzz/ruoqizzz.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a PhD Candidate supervised by [Per Mattsson](https://www.katalog.uu.se/profile/?id=N10-1806) and co-supervised by [Torbjörn Wigren](https://www.katalog.uu.se/profile/?id=N0-536) at Uppsala University.
-My research focuses on Reinforcement Learning (RL) and Automatic Control, particularly addressing how control could assist RL and uncertainty in RL.
+Beofore my halftime, my research focuses on Reinforcement Learning (RL) and Automatic Control, particularly addressing how control could assist RL and uncertainty in RL.
+Now I'm more into fiffusion-based generative models in both offeline and offline-to-online RL.